Skip to Content

 My natural DIY all-purpose cleaning spray can also get the job done for cleaning the toilet bowl’s exterior.

-Make sure to have some kind of rags, washcloth, or microfiber cloth around to avoid paper towels.
+Keep a set of rags, a washcloth, or microfiber cloth around to avoid paper towels.
 You’ll need these to wipe down the toilet’s exterior after spraying it with cleaner.
 Look for a reusable paper towel with a wide weave — this won’t just push water around, but absorb it.

 You’ll also need a toilet cleaning brush.
-You can find a plastic-free toilet brush on Earth Hero made by Redecker.
-The handle + stand is made from untreated beechwood, the bristles from Tampico plant fiber, and the tray (which catches any excess water) from terra cotta.
+You can find a plastic-free toilet brush on Earth Hero made by ZWS Essentials.
+The handle and stand are made from untreated beechwood, the bristles from tampico plant fiber, and the tray (which catches any excess water) from terra cotta.

 RELATED: The Ultimate Guide to Zero Waste Cleaning